pravuX/RetroTreasure/README.md

-# ePasal - E-Commerce Website
+# RetroTreasure - E-Commerce Website

-ePasal is a fully functional e-commerce platform designed for easy online shopping.
+RetroTreasure is a fully functional e-commerce platform designed for easy online shopping.
 It offers product listings, a shopping cart, and a buyer dashboard.
 The project is built using Django for the backend and HTML/CSS for the frontend.

 ## Features